Neurology

 Late-Stage Motor (Rigidity/Dystonia)

-• Reduce or stop anti-chorea medications.
+• Reduce or stop anti-chorea medications (chorea diminishes in late stage; rigidity predominates).

-• Botulinum toxin for focal dystonia.
+• Botulinum toxin for focal dystonia (cervical dystonia, foot dystonia, jaw dystonia causing trismus).

 Symptomatic Treatment - Psychiatric